-The committee shall be composed of at least three (3) members of the board of directors who shall all be non-executive directors, majority of whom shall be independent directors, including the chairperson, with one (1) member representing the minority shareholders.
-101 ii.
-General responsibilities 102
+The committee shall be composed of at least three (3) members of the board of directors, all of whom are independent directors, including the chairperson.

+ii.
+General responsibilities 101

-The Corporate Governance Committee shall assist the board of directors in fulfilling its corporate governance responsibilities.
-In this regard, the Corporate Governance Committee shall:
+The Corporate Governance and Nominations Committee shall assist the board of directors in fulfilling its corporate governance responsibilities.
+In this regard, the Corporate Governance and Nominations Committee shall:

 - (1) Oversee the nomination process for members of the board of directors and for positions appointed by the board of directors.
 The committee shall review and evaluate the qualifications of all persons nominated to the board of directors as well as those nominated to other positions requiring appointment by the board of directors.
 The committee shall recommend to the board of directors matters pertaining to the assignment to board committees, as well as succession plan for the members of the board of directors and senior management. - (2) Oversee the continuing education program for the board of directors.
 The committee shall ensure allocation of sufficient time, budget and other resources for the continuing education of directors, and draw on external expertise as needed.
-The committee shall establish and ensure effective implementation of policy for on-boarding/orientation program for first time directors and annual continuing education for all directors.

-For this purpose, the orientation program for first time directors shall be for at least eight hours, while the annual continuing training shall be at least for four hours.
-The training programs should cover topics relevant in carrying out their duties and responsibilities as directors.
+The committee shall establish and ensure effective implementation of policy for on-boarding/orientation program for first time directors and annual continuing education for all directors. - For this purpose, the orientation program for first time directors shall be for at least eight hours, while the annual continuing training shall be at least for four hours.
+The training programs should cover topics relevant in carrying out their duties and responsibilities as directors. - (3) Oversee the performance evaluation process.
+The committee shall oversee the periodic evaluation of contribution and performance (e.g., competence, candor, attendance, preparedness and participation) of the board of directors, board-level committees, and senior management.
+Internal guidelines shall be adopted that address the competing time commitments of directors serving on multiple boards.